-As a Sole Trader you will pay income tax on all earned income over your personal allowance.
+As a sole trader you will pay income tax on all earned income over your personal allowance.

-LLP's are partnerships (corporate bodies) where the partners have limited liabilities and are common in the accountancy and legal worlds.
+LLPs are partnerships (corporate bodies) where the partners have limited liabilities and are common in the accountancy and legal worlds.
 This status means that one partner may not be liable for the actions, advice or misconduct of another partner.
 It is normal to have a governing partner who has full liability for the partnership.
-LLP's are really for bigger corporate organisations and not really applicable for small businesses.
+LLPs are really for bigger corporate organisations and not really applicable for small businesses.

-LLP's do not pay any Corporation Tax, Income Tax or Capital Gains Tax but each individual is taxed on their share of the profits.
+LLPs do not pay any corporation tax, income tax or capital gains tax but each individual is taxed on their share of the profits.
 An LLP is required to file annual stator accounts.

-Value Added Tax is added to most things we buy, as a business you can claim VAT back on items you have paid minus what you have earned.The current rate of VAT that can be charged if applicable on your services is 20%.
+Value added tax (VAT) is added to most things we buy, but as a business you can claim VAT back on items you have paid minus what you have earned.The current rate of VAT that can be charged if applicable on your services is 20%.

 All companies who are turning over £85,000 must be VAT registered, fill in a VAT return and pay any monies owed on a quarterly basis.

 Whatever type of business you run, make sure you are protected.
 Whether you’re a large business, SME or sole trader, work from home or have a property empire - Towergate have got an insurance policy for you.